umd-mith/airwaves/src/pages/exhibits/russo.md

 Powell, Albert, “KWSU Radio (Pullman),” 2022 https://www.historylink.org/file/22416

 Shepperd, Josh. *Shadow of the New Deal: The Victory of Public Broadcasting*.
 University of Illinois Press, 2023.

+\*\**

+[Alexander Russo ](https://mediastudies.catholic.edu/faculty-and-research/faculty-profiles/russo-alexander/index.html)is an Associate Professor in the Department of Media Studies at The Catholic University of America in Washington.
+He studies the technology and cultural form of radio and television, the development of “old” new media, the history of music and society, and the history of popular culture.